ArcShahi/Nekoproc/README.md

 ## What is this conding convention ?

-IDK My cat writes them.
+IDK My cat writes them as the name suggest ( Neko = cat, proc : produced )

 ## Why C++ and Lua ?